mcdermottsolutions/bespectacled-bear/README.md

 ## Bespectacled Bear

 This is a Grunt starter project, preloaded with goodies like Babel, Sass, livereload, etc.  If you already have Grunt, there's very little setup.
+It's just an empty web project, ready to go.

 ![alt text](https://raw.githubusercontent.com/mcdermottsolutions/bespectacled-bear/master/dist/img/bespectacled-bear.png "Bespectacled Bear Logo")